anthew/design-your-transit-system_customizer/README.md

-# Customizer for BlinkTag's "Design Your Transit System"
+# Bus Bux (Customizer for BlinkTag's "Design Your Transit System")

 Created by Anthony Hewitt

 ## Description

-This is an extension of BlinkTag's "Design Your Transit System" that allows you to customize the survey using a Word document and a Windows batch file.
+Bus Bux is an extension of BlinkTag's "Design Your Transit System" that allows you to customize the survey using a Word document.

 ## Setup on Local PC